Brendan McKay (baseball): Professional career

-Minors

 The Tampa Bay Rays selected McKay in the first round, with the fourth overall selection, of the 2017 Major League Baseball draft.
 His signing bonus with the Rays for more than $7 million, the second largest signing bonus since constraints were placed on the draft in 2012, behind only Hunter Greene.
 The Rays announced that they intended for McKay to both hit and pitch in the minors.
 He was assigned to the Hudson Valley Renegades and spent the whole season there.
 In 36 games, he batted .232 with four home runs and 22 RBI along with pitching 20 innings, posting a 1.80 ERA with 21 strikeouts.
 In the 2017 MLB.com midseason prospect update, McKay ranked as the 3rd best prospect in the Tampa Bay Rays farm system (Brent Honeywell, Willy Adames) and the 23rd best prospect nationally.

 McKay began the 2018 season with the Rays' Class A affiliate, the Bowling Green Hot Rods, and was subsequently promoted to the Advanced A Charlotte Stone Crabs, where he both pitched and played first base.
 In 21 games for Bowling Green, he hit .254 with one home run and 16 RBIs along with posting a 2–0 record with a 1.09 ERA in six starts.
 In 32 games for Charlotte, McKay batted .210 with five home runs and 21 RBIs and in 11 games (nine starts) on the mound, he went 3–2 with a 3.21 ERA.

 For the 2019 season, McKay was assigned to the Montgomery Biscuits.
 He went 3–0 with a 1.30 ERA in eight appearances (seven starts) with 62 strikeouts in 422/3 innings while batting .167 with one home run and seven RBIs with Montgomery before being promoted to the Triple-A Durham Bulls.
 McKay was named to the 2019 All-Star Futures Game.